rotki/docs/usage-guides/address-book.md

 # Address Book

-You can manage address book in `Manage Address Book` menu in the sidebar.
+You can manage the address book in `Manage Address Book` menu in the sidebar.

 rotki provides an address book for blockchains.
 This replaces addresses with names provided by the user across the application.
 You can click on `Save this name for all chains` to use the name for the provided address on all chains where that address appears.
 The address book is split into two different kinds: